 ECC was authorized on an interim basis in February, 1993.
 The Commission explained that it was adopting ECC because its traditional EAS procedures, which considered calling needs on an exchange-wide, aggregate basis, did not satisfy many legitimate customer interests in obtaining a larger calling scope.
-Various parties offered suggestions for addressing the problem; suggestions ranged from "generally lowering access charges and introducing competition to the intraLATA toll market to extending the local calling area to the boundaries of each LATA and offering a flat rate for calling within that area."37 The Commission ultimately determined that all exchanges adjacent to or within a 15 mile radius of a given exchange (measured between rate centers) and within the same LATA constitutes an appropriate geographical scope for ECC.
-It also agreed to consider, on a case-by-case basis, requests for the addition of other exchanges to ECC geographical coverage; such requests might be entertained, for example, for exchanges including a county seat.
-The Commission rejected a larger local calling scope, stating that "the purpose of ECC is not to offer enhanced service but to set a reasonable, common level of basic local calling coverage throughout the state."38 Accordingly, ECC was determined to be mandatory and part of the calling coverage that customers receive upon subscribing to basic local exchange service.
+Various parties offered suggestions for addressing the problem; suggestions ranged from "generally lowering access charges and introducing competition to the intraLATA toll market to extending the local calling area to the boundaries of each LATA and offering a flat rate for calling within that area."26 The Commission ultimately determined that all exchanges adjacent to or within a 15 case basis, requests for the addition of other exchanges to ECC geographical coverage; such requests might be entertained, for example, for exchanges including a county seat.
+The Commission rejected a larger local calling scope, stating that "the purpose of ECC is not to offer enhanced service but to set a reasonable, common level